chazlarson/Media-Scripts/Plex/README.md

 ```
 The script will keep track of where it is and will pick up at that point on subsequent runs.
 This is useful in the event of a lost connection to Plex.

-Once it gets to the end of hte library successfully, the tracking file is deleted.
+Once it gets to the end of the library successfully, the tracking file is deleted.

 If you specify a comma-separated list of labels in the env file:
 ```